 Image credit : thevictorianemporium.com

-We previously mentioned the use of plants, but how about having an actual living wall, or as close to one as possible!
+In our previous hallway ideas we mentioned the use of plants, but how about having an actual living wall (or as close to one as possible!)
 The real thing would take a huge amount of upkeep and maintenance, but botanical-design wallpaper will give a similar look, for a lower price and far less work keeping it looking tip-top!

 However, if you want to go to town and think about an actual living wall, this would be best kept on one long side.
 There is no denying that it would certainly be a head-turner!